hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

-# The FOR UPDATE Clause
+# The FOR UPDATE Clause &mdash; Pessimistic Locking in LiveSQL

 The FOR UPDATE clause obtains an UPDATE lock on the selected rows.

+The FOR UPDATE clause is used to implement the **Pessimistic Locking** strategy in the database where rows are locked so their value is not changed by other concurrent sessions until the end of the transaction.

+Alternatively, it's also possible to use [Optimistic Locking](../optimistic-locking.md) in LiveSQL, a strategy that actually avoids the use of locks and could reach higher concurrency.

+FOR UPDATE is available for LiveSQL's SELECT statements, and for CRUD's Select By Criteria method.

+## Locks Mechanics

-Any other SQL statement that tries to obtain a FOR UPDATE lock on one of these rows will wait for the lock to be released (or will timeout).
-The lock is automatically released when the transaction ends, either with a commit or a rollback.
+While a lock has been acquired (in one or more rows), any other SQL statement that tries to obtain a FOR UPDATE lock on one of these rows will wait for the lock to be released, or will eventually timeout.
+Locks are automatically released when transactions end, either with commits or rollbacks.

-Other SELECT statements that don't request a lock will be able to select these rows normally, when ran in the default (typically READ COMMITTED) isolation level.
+In any case, other SELECT statements that don't request a lock will be able to select these rows normally, when ran in the default (typically READ COMMITTED) isolation level.
 Higher isolation levels may also force the concurrent SELECTs to wait for the rows to be released by the query that is holding them.

-FOR UPDATE is available for LiveSQL's SELECT statements, and for CRUD's Select By Criteria method.

 ## Example